jayres/IDM-DynamicWeb/exercise-three/Exercise-Three.md

 15. Style the page so it has a unique look and has a responsive layout

-16. Submit the link to the Github repo _AND a screenshot of your weather app_ to James at ja155@nyu.edu
+16. Submit the link to the Github repo _AND a screenshot of your weather app_ to James at ja155@nyu.edu or Brightspace.

 ## Useful Resources